 But one thing has certainly changed on the wedding front as we hurtle towards 2014.
 With the ever-growing world of convenient mobile apps and digital services, some parts of your wedding planning can be done quickly, easily, and cheaply like never before.
 Sure, finding a location is still the same old headache it always was, but those cumbersome and expensive paper RSVPs?
 No more.
 Need to organize your seating chart and food details from your mobile phone?
 Done.
 From ordering flowers to organizing music for your reception, there are great new ideas for helping to plan your wedding digitally emerging every day.
 Let’s take a closer look at five great options for saving money (and headaches) while planning your wedding in 2014:

 RSVPify’s Digital RSVP services: We may be a bit biased on this one – but as a relatively new entrant to the scene, RSVPify. is already making waves in wedding planning circles.
-RSVPify. offers custom and personalized online RSVP services that allow you to move all your pesky guest list needs online.
-The site offers a free plan (with the caveat of a maximum of 100 guests) as well as a paid option at $24.99 one-time that allows users access to a whole range of useful features, including digital seating charts, custom questions that allow planners to know guest food preferences and brunch plans, custom spreadsheets for organizing information, and a slew of other great features.
+RSVPify. offers custom and personalized digital RSVP services that allow you to move all your pesky guest list needs online.
+The site offers a free plan (with the caveat of a maximum of 100 guests) as well as a paid option at $24.99 one-time that allows users access to a whole range of useful features, including digital seating charts, custom questions that allow planners to know guest food preferences and brunch plans, custom spreadsheets for organizing information, and a slew of other great digital RSVP features.
 Check them out at rsvpify.com.

 WeddingWire’s Helpful Suggestions: A giant on the relatively new digital wedding planning scene, WeddingWire offers a number of options geared toward making your wedding planning process more simple.
 From forums that offer advice and DIY tips to save money and time while planning, to custom services that help you create original wedding websites and other similar features, WeddingWire has become a major name in making wedding plans easy.